dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-Intune-android.md

 > [!VIDEO https://channel9.msdn.com/Series/IntuneEnrollment/Android-Enrollment/player]

-These enrollment instructions are for native and Samsung Knox Android devices.
+## Supported versions
+The Company Portal currently supports Android 4.4 and later.
+This includes Samsung Knox devices that run Android 4.4 and later versions.
 Samsung Knox is a type of security that certain Samsung devices use to provide additional protection outside of what native Android provides.
 To check if you have a Samsung Knox device, go to **Settings** > **About device**.
 If you don't see "Knox version" listed there, you have a native Android device.

+##Enrollment
 Before or after enrolling, you may be asked to choose a category that best describes how you use your device.
 Your company support uses this category to help check the apps that you have access to.

 **To enroll your Android device:**